cosmos/sdk-tutorials/academy/ibc-dev/ibcapp_checkers.md

 for `proto/leaderboard/board.proto`.

-You want to store a win, a loss or a draw if a game ends.
-Therefore first you should create some helper functions, create a `x/checkers/keeper/player_info_handler.go` file with the following code:
+You want to store a win, a loss, or a draw if a game ends.
+Therefore, you should create some helper functions first.
+Create a `x/checkers/keeper/player_info_handler.go` file with the following code:

 ```golang
 package keeper